matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 <li>
   <div class="collapsible-header">Handling and installation</div>
   <div class="collapsible-body" markdown="1">
-* Do you have specially trained staff to handle and install time-based media art?
+* Do you have specially trained staff to handle and install media art?
 * If yes, how many?
 Please specify the type of audio visual (AV) training this staff have received and their level of experience.
-* If there are no permanent staff in place who normally handle and install time-based media, who will be responsible for this work?
+* If there are no permanent staff in place who normally handle and install media art, who will be responsible for this work?
 * Who will supervise?
 * Who will carry out maintenance and monitor the condition of the artwork whilst on display?
-* Do you have staff experienced in condition reporting time-based media?
+* Do you have staff experienced in condition reporting media artworks?
 * If yes, who completes these reports and what is their experience?
 </div>
 </li>